wp-plugins/cms2cms-umbraco-to-wp-migrator/readme.txt

 ﻿=== CMS2CMS: Umbraco to WordPress Migrator   ===
 Contributors: cms2cms
-Tags: Umbraco to WordPress, Umbraco to WordPress migration, convert Umbraco to WordPress, migrate Umbraco to WordPress, images, plugin
+Tags: Umbraco to WordPress, Umbraco to WordPress migration, convert Umbraco to WordPress, migrate Umbraco to WordPress, pages, plugin
 Requires at least: 3.0.0
 Tested up to: 3.9.1
 Stable tag: 3.6.2